 This intensive experience is designed to accommodate professional cheesemongers (working behind a service counter) who are looking to build in-depth knowledge of the production process.
 Other types of cheese professionals will be considered as space allows - we are currently only accepting 10 applicants in the interest of a high-quality experience.

-The application period will run from January 9-24th, and you will be notified of your registration status no later than January 26th.
+The application period will run until April 9, 2018, and you will be notified of your registration status no later than April 20th.
 We will keep a waiting list in case of cancellation or additional availability.